xksteven/Sparse-Hypercolumns/README.md

 This is an implementation of zoomout or hypercolumns in Pytorch as seen in papers such as Learning Representations for Automatic Colorization.

-This is based off of the models in Torchvision 0.4.0.
+This is based off of the models in Torchvision 1.5.0.

 Currently implemented:
 Resnet

 TODOs:
-Densenet
+other models (densenet,...)

 Passing in partial indices for hypercolumns